LunarG/VulkanSamples/Utilities/Readme.md

 # Utilities

-This folder contains the WSIWindow utility, for creating a Vulkan window, as well as two example apps which show how to use it.
-(WSIWindow_Test and Teapots).
-Please see the docs folder in the WSIWindow folder, for more details.
+This folder contains the cross-platform WSIWindow utility, for easily creating a Vulkan window.
+Please see the docs in the WSIWindow folder, for more details.

+The two included demos show how to use WSIWindow:

+ - WSIWindow_Test creates a Vulkan window, and shows how to handle keyboard, mouse, touch and window events.
+ - Teapots is a clone of the Hologram demo, ported to use the WSIWindow utility.